tprasadtp/go-githubapp/HACKING.md

 > **Note**
 >
-> Testing code, scripts and configuration are _not_ covered by semver compatibility guarantees.
+> Testing code, scripts, and configuration are _not_ covered by semver compatibility guarantees.

 You will need go toolchain 1.21 or later and optionally `pulumi` and `gh` cli.